 DISQUALIFYING THE POSITIVE

 When a person tends to transform neutral or positive experiences into negative ones.

 "They are just being nice"

 The best way to deal with these NATs is by identifying and becoming aware of the errors in thinking contained in them.
-When you experience a negative thought, take a moment to check if there maybe a thinking error/thought trap underlying it.
+When you experience a negative thought, take a moment to check if there may be a thinking error/thought trap underlying it.
 Identifying the trap/error can help you in changing your thought to a more realistic one.
-DEALING WITH NEGATIVE SELF-TALK
+DEALING WITH NEGATIVE SELF-TALK Now that you're familiar with what the Negative Automatic Thoughts are, lets try to identify some of the negative thoughts that you may be experiencing.

 FIND YOUR NAT'S

 Write down negative thoughts as and when these occur to you in various situations.
-Tr y not
+Try

-to filter them.
+not to filter them.

-Let's try to identify your thinking patterns STEP-BY-STEP STEP 1: Select one thought from above STEP 2: Look into the THOUGHT TRAPS list and identify the ones that may apply to your selected thought.
-STEP 3: Ask yourself one or more of these questions to challenge your thoughts: - Am I confusing a thought with a fact? - If my loved one had this thought, what would I tell them? - When I felt this way in the past, what helped me feel better? - What's the worst that can happen and how can I deal with it? - What are the advantages and disadvantages of thinking this way? - What have I learnt from prior experiences that could help me now? - Are there any strengths/positives in me or the situation that I'm ignoring? - 5 years from now, if I look back at this situation, will I look at it differently? - What another way of looking at this situation, what would be the effect of that? - Can any of my experiences show that this thought is not completely true all the time?
+Let's try to identify your thinking patterns STEP-BY-STEP - 1 Select one thought from above - Look into the THOUGHT TRAPS list and identify the ones that may apply to your selected thought. - 3 Ask yourself one or more of these questions to challenge your thoughts: - Am I confusing a thought with a fact? - If my loved one had this thought, what would I tell them? - When I felt this way in the past, what helped me feel better? - What's the worst that can happen and how can I deal with it? - What are the advantages and disadvantages of thinking this way? - What have I learnt from prior experiences that could help me now? - Are there any strengths/positives in me or the situation that I'm ignoring? - 5 years from now, if I look back at this situation, will I look at it differently? - What is another way of looking at this situation and what would be the effect of that? - Can any of my experiences show that this thought is not completely true all the time?
 The greatest weapon against stress is our ability to choose one thought over another- William James